Quantum toroidal and shuffle algebras: Introduction

 \section{Introduction}

-The quantum toroidal algebra $\UU$ is defined, in the Drinfeld presentation, by certain generators and relations \footnote{To avoid double hats above our symbols, in this paper will will often denote hats by points}.
-There exists a triangular decomposition:
+The quantum toroidal algebra $\UU$ is defined, in the Drinfeld presentation\footnote{To avoid double hats above our symbols, we will denote hats by points in this paper}, by certain generators and relations (see \cite{FJMM})\footnote{We set $q^c=1$ in the notation of \emph{loc. cit.}, which makes their algebra into a central extension of ours.
+The central element in question acts trivially in all representations coming from geometry}.
+It admits a triangular decomposition:

-The shuffle algebra $\CA^+$ was defined by Feigin and Odesskii (\cite{FO}) as the space of certain symmetric rational functions which satisfy the vanishing properties of \eqref{eqn:wheel}, with the multiplication given by the shuffle product of \eqref{eqn:mult}.
-A natural morphism between these two algebras was constructed in \cite{E}:
+The shuffle algebra was defined by Feigin and Odesskii (\cite{FO}) as the space of certain symmetric elliptic functions.
+The case we consider in the present paper is a particular trigonometric degeneration $\CA^+$ of their algebra.
+Elements of $\CA^+$ are symmetric rational functions with prescribed poles, which furthermore satisfy the vanishing properties \eqref{eqn:wheel}, and with multiplication given by \eqref{eqn:mult}.
+There is a natural homomorphism between these two algebras, defined akin to the construction of Enriquez in the case of affine quantum groups (\cite{E}):

-One of the main results of the present paper is to show that the above is an isomorphism, which essentially boils down to the statement that the shuffle algebra is generated by degree 1 elements.
-We will write down a bialgebra structure on the shuffle algebra $\CA^+$, which will allow us to construct its Drinfeld double $\CA$.
-The above isomorphism preserves this structure, so we prove: \\
+Feigin conjectured that the above map is an isomorphism, and one of the main goals of the present paper is to prove this.
+The difficult part is surjectivity, and proving this boils down to the fact that the shuffle algebra is generated by degree 1 elements, which we establish in Proposition \ref{prop:surj}.
+We study the Drinfeld double $\A$ of the shuffle algebra $\Ap$ (with respect to a coproduct that will be introduced in Proposition \ref{prop:coproduct} and the bialgebra pairing defined in Proposition \ref{prop:pairshuf}) and show that the required isomorphism extends to the Drinfeld doubles. \\